-From time to time, David Jin, a shareholder, chief executive officer, president and board member of our company, provided advances to our company to supplement its working capital needs.
+From time to time, David Jin, shareholder, chief executive officer, president and board member of the Company, provided advances to the Company to supplement its working capital needs.
 Those advances are short-term in nature, non-interest bearing, unsecured and payable on demand.
 The working capital advance of \$500 at December 31, 2016 and 2015 was reflected as due to related parties on the accompanying consolidated balance sheets.

-From time to time, Meng Li, a shareholder, chief operating officer and board member of our company, provided advances to our company to supplement its working capital needs.
+From time to time, Meng Li, shareholder, chief operating officer and board member of the Company, provided advances to the Company to supplement its working capital needs.
 Those advances are short-term in nature, non-interest bearing, unsecured and payable on demand.
 The working capital advance of \$87,650 at December 31, 2016 and 2015 was reflected as due to related parties on the accompanying consolidated balance sheets.

-From time to time, Wenzhao Lu, a major shareholder and chairman of the Board of Directors, provided advances to our company to supplement its working capital needs.
+From time to time, Wenzhao Lu, major shareholder, chairman of the Board of Directors and board member of the Company, provided advances to the Company to supplement its working capital needs.
 Those advances are short-term in nature, non-interest bearing, unsecured and payable on demand.
 The working capital advance of \$9,000 and \$0 at December 31, 2016 and 2015, respectively, was reflected as due to related parties on the accompanying consolidated balance sheets.